Super Bowl game balls hand-stitched in Ohio - NewsBreak

 ADA, Ohio (WJW) – No team from Ohio will participate in this year’s Super Bowl , but the Buckeye State will play a huge role in Super Bowl 57, just like it has for the last 56 Super Bowls.
 You can’t have the big game without a ball, and that’s where Ohio comes in.

 Two hundred twenty-eight Footballs will be used for Super Bowl 57.
-Biggest moments in Super Bowl history enshrined
+Big Game rushing record-holder Timmy Smith is in Van Tate’s Sports Office

 The Philadelphia Eagles and Kansas City Chiefs each get 108 footballs.